 The final step in the Intelligence Cycle is to get feedback from your customer about your product.
 Frankly, there are not too many differences between an analyst’s world and yours.
 How useful was your work for the customer?
 What changes would they prefer next time?
 This phase can also involve a personal self-evaluation and a reflection on lessons learned about how to approach your customer the next time.

 The Reality of the Intelligence Cycle

-- Direction is not always the starting point.
+- Direction is indeed not always the starting point.
 Perhaps you never really get a proper direction.
-Or you get one and it’s largely vague and useless.
+Or you get one and it’s vague and useless.
 Whoever gave it to you has no clue what they want or they act on the assumption that they know what they want when they see it.
 So you might wind up at the collection phase as your de-facto first step.

 - Analysis is also not such an isolated step of course.
 You might be under time constraints and clean your data on the go or not at all.
 You’ll also most likely identify gaps in your collection so you have to go back to gathering more data or review your goal altogether.
-Perhaps you even have to skip analysis and dissemination proper by just providing some raw data and you’re done.
+Maybe you even have to skip analysis and dissemination proper by just providing some raw data and you’re done.

 - There’s a problem with the Dissemination phase, too.
 You wouldn’t be the first person to produce a powerful report for your audience to completely ignore.
 For various reasons: Maybe the need for your manager has changed.
 Maybe your customer just wanted their existing beliefs validated.
 You failed to read between the lines, or your spine got in the way.

 - That’s also why the Feedback phase can be an act of wishful thinking.
 Your customer might be cherry-picking what suits their narrative and have no time to give detailed feedback.
 Neither have you because you’re already on to the next project.